lnbits/boltcards/README.md

 Then fill up the card parameters in the extension.
 Card Auth key (K0) can be filled in the extension just for the record.
 Initical counter can be 0.

-## Setting the card - android NXP app (hard way)
-- If you don't know the card ID, use NXP TagInfo app to find it out.
+- If you don't know the card ID, use NXP TagInfo app to read it first.
-- In the TagWriter app tap Write tags
-- New Data Set > Link
+- Tap Write tags > New Data Set > Link
 - Set URI type to Custom URL
 - URL should look like `lnurlw://YOUR_LNBITS_DOMAIN/boltcards/api/v1/scan/{YOUR_card_external_id}?p=00000000000000000000000000000000&c=0000000000000000`
 - click Configure mirroring options